Treatment begins in a particular place…

 - Family therapy is offered to each client during their time in IOP.

 - We ask that you respect a 3-absence policy.
 This means that during your time in IOP, you are agreeing to not miss more than 3 sessions of IOP.
+If you plan to take a vacation during IOP please let the front desk know immediately.
+Your total vacation will count as one of your allotted absences.

 - Our program is based on the understanding that total abstinence is the most effective way to reach our goals of recovery from substances.
 With the exception of medications prescribed to you by your doctor, we ask that you respect a total abstinence policy during your time in IOP.